Spectra of random regular hypergraphs: Abstract

 \section{Abstract}

-In this paper we study the spectra of regular hypergraphs following the definitions from \cite{feng1996spectra}.
-Our main result is an analog of Alon's conjecture \cite{alon1986eigenvalues} for the spectral gap of the random regular hypergraphs.
+In this paper, we study the spectra of regular hypergraphs following the definitions from Feng and Li (1996).
+Our main result is an analog of Alon's conjecture for the spectral gap of the random regular hypergraphs.
 We then relate the second eigenvalues to both its expansion property and the mixing rate of the non-backtracking random walk on regular hypergraphs.
-We also prove spectral gap for the non-backtracking operator associated to a random regular hypergraph introduced in \cite{angelini2015spectral}.
-Finally we prove the convergence of the empirical spectral distribution (ESD) for random regular hypergraphs in different regimes.
+We also prove the spectral gap for the non-backtracking operator of a random regular hypergraph introduced in Angelini et al. (2015).
+Finally, we obtain the convergence of the empirical spectral distribution (ESD) for random regular hypergraphs in different regimes.
 Under certain conditions, we can show a local law for the ESD.